How to Develop Productive Culture in Remote Teams?

 Remote Recognition – Close Results

-The trouble with the remote teams is that you can’t announce an employee of the month for other members to look up to.
+The trouble with the remote teams is that you can’t announce a worker of the month for other members to look up to.
 However, this doesn’t mean that public recognition, even a remote one, can’t have a positive effect on your team.
 Whether you say it or share it through the chat, a job well done, always sounds and feel good for your teammates.
 Recognition has always been and still is one of the most effective ways to keep your team motivated.

 Remote Teams With The Full Focus on Culture Succeed